AnthonyAl-Rifai/educational-video-player/README.md

 - **Smooth Scrolling**: Lenis integration for buttery smooth page scrolling
 - **Performance Optimized**: Video preloading, loading skeletons, and efficient rendering

+## Future Optimizations

+Some optimizations I would want to add:

+- **Thumbnail Generation**: Need image URLs and other video metadata so we can load videos on hover rather than load all at once
+- **Lazy Loading Images**: Implement lazy loading for video thumbnails to improve initial page load performance
+- **Infinite Scroll**: Replace pagination with infinite scroll for seamless video browsing
+- **Video Metadata Caching**: Cache video duration and dimensions to reduce repeated API calls

 ## Getting Started

 ### Prerequisites